LoayGhreep/LoayGhreep/README.md

-# Loay Ghreep
-DevOps, Automation & Systems Engineer | CKA-Certified

----

 ## About Me

-Engineer with a fintech operations background, focused on system reliability, process automation, and lean backend development.
+An engineer with a fintech operations background, focused on system reliability, process automation, and lean backend development.
 I work at the edge of DevOps and support, delivering both business impact and technical depth.
-Most of what I know is self-taught or earned through actual production incidents, not theories.
+Most of what I know is self-taught or earned through actual production incidents.

 ---